Datang Telecom Group

 Datang Telecom Group (officially Datang Telecom Technology & Industry Group) is a Chinese state-owned telecommunications equipment group headquartered in Beijing, China.
-The group was founded in September 1998 by the China Academy of Telecommunications Technology (CATT) and manufactures telecommunications equipment.

 It is best known for its leading role in developing the Chinese TD-SCDMA 3G mobile telecommunications standard through its subsidiary DT Mobile (formerly known as Datang Mobile).
-Datang Telecom Group also provides military communications infrastructure to the People's Liberation Army.
+Datang Telecom Group sells equipment to Chinese mobile network operators and also provides military communications infrastructure to the People's Liberation Army.

 History

-Datang Telecom Group was the trading name of the China Academy of Telecommunications Technology since September 1998.
+Datang Telecom Group was founded on September 21, 1998 by the China Academy of Telecommunications Technology (CATT) and manufactures telecommunications equipment.
+It has been the trading name of the China Academy of Telecommunications Technology since September 1998.
 The academy itself was founded in 1957.
 In 1998 a limited company Datang Telecom Technology was also incorporated and floated in the Shanghai Stock Exchange on 21 October 1998.

 In April 2007, Datang secured a 36.6% share of China Mobile's first large-scale TD-SCDMA network construction contracts.

 In March 2012, Datang Telecom agreed to acquire three companies: TD-SCDMA chipmaker Leadcore Technology, handset design and manufacturing company Shanghai Uniscope Technologies, and its subsidiary Qidong Uniscope Electronics; Datang already held a 51 percent stake in Shanghai Uniscope.